DongzeHE/scpca-docs/docs/faq.md

 The resulting reference transcriptome index included 60,319 genes.
 In addition to protein-coding genes, this list of genes includes pseudogenes and non-coding RNA.
 The gene expression data files available for download report all possible genes present in the reference transcriptome, even if not detected in a given library.

+#### Where can I see the code for generating QC reports?

+A QC report for every processed library is included with all downloads.
+You can find the [code used to generate the QC report](https://github.com/AlexsLemonade/scpcaTools/blob/2cdad4c5231712edc5a94de44f21e173046ac3d8/inst/rmd/qc_report.rmd) in the package we developed `scpcaTools`(https://github.com/AlexsLemonade/scpcaTools/tree/v0.1.1).